top of page

 Providence, Rhode Island

 Brown University’s MFA program in Creative Writing is recognized for its innovative approach and strong emphasis on the literary arts.
-The program encourages experimental and boundary-pushing work, supported by a faculty renowned for their artistic contributions.
+The program encourages experimental and boundary-pushing work, supported by a faculty renowned for its artistic contributions.

 Brown’s emphasis on a wide range of literary styles and media provides students with a broad and enriching educational experience.